Rail transport in Sweden: Main lines

 The naming rationale was that lines built by the state were main lines, but others, such as by private companies, were not.
 Mainly 1940–1952, most lines were purchased by the state, making the term main line less well-defined.

 Today, changes have been made in the terminology reducing the number of main lines to four.
 The northwestern main line is not considered a main line anymore and has been renamed Värmlandsbanan.
-The southern main line between Nässjö and Falköping has also been downgraded since what was once part of the Eastern main line (Nässjö - Katrineholm) is now considered a part of the southern one.
+The southern main line between Nässjö and Falköping has also been downgraded since what was once part of the Eastern main line (Nässjö–Katrineholm) is now considered a part of the southern one.
 The Norrland cross line is not a main line anymore, but a regional railway.
 The northern main line south of Ockelbo refers to a shorter way than the line through Avesta.
-The Ostkustbanan Stockholm-Sundsvall is now considered a main line, since it has the majority of the passenger traffic into Norrland.
+The East Coast Line (Ostkustbanan) Stockholm-Sundsvall is now considered a main line, since it has the majority of the passenger traffic into Norrland.
 The Inlandsbanan was considered a main line for a few decades, but is now a tourist railway only.
 The main lines are still owned by the state, except Inlandsbanan, which is owned by the counties it runs through.